How to Look More Natural in Family Portraits

 In addition to your session time, you will receive a pre-shoot consultation where I walk you through my process and give you all the information you need to prepare for your session.
 I will share my photography approach and philosophy, and you can share anything you think will help me to understand your family culture, as well as your individual personalities and interests.

-During your session you will receive either a half day (4 hours) or full day (8 hours) of shooting time.
-I will draw from over 10 years of experience in photography including years of assisting and freelancing, as well as many years of education through workshops, courses, mentoring, and professional critiques.
+During your session, I will be tagging along with you in a similar way that a wedding photographer tags along with their clients throughout a day that is a huge milestone in their lives.
+I will draw from over 10 years of experience in photography including many years of photography education through workshops, documentary photography courses, mentoring, and professional critiques.

 After your session, you will receive an in-home or zoom image reveal (your choice) where your entire family is invited to view your images together and I will share options for adding prints, folios, albums, and slideshows to your package that suit you, your design preferences and your lifestyle.
 I can help you curate a collection you will love and view everyday.

 All of the best images from your session will be delivered to you via a convenient online gallery and edited in a natural, timeless style.
-These will be made available for viewing, downloading and sharing with family and friends for 6 months.
-You will be given the option to download both web-size and high resolution versions of your images.
+These will be made available for viewing, downloading and sharing with family and friends for 30 days.
+You will be given the option to download both web-size and high resolution versions of your images for both web and print.

 One year from now what images will you wish you had captured of your family today?
 What stages of your children’s lives will have passed into new stages?
 What memories will these images allow you to access 10 years from now, 20 years from now?
-What details from your life, that you don’t want to forget, may fade in your memory with time without a visual reminder?
+What details from your life, that you don’t want to forget, may fade in your memory without a visual reminder?
 Contact me at reed@rebeccareed.com to set up a free consultation for a Day in the Life Session.
-Let’s make some images you will be so grateful you made the time for in 2022.
+Let’s make some images you will be so grateful you made the time to capture this year and that will appreciate rather than depreciate in value over time.